Akshay-Pawar-DS/EDA-hotel-booking-analysis/README.md

 Performed EDA and tried answering the following questions:

  Q1) Which agent makes the most no. of bookings?

  Q2) Which room type is in most demand and which room type generates the highest adr?

  Q3) Which meal type is the  most preffered meal of customers?

  Q4) What is the percentage of bookings in each hotel?

  Q5) Which hotel seems to make more revenue?

  Q6) Which hotel has a higher lead time?

  Q7) What is preferred stay length in each hotel?

  Q8) Which hotel has longer waiting time?

  Q9) Which hotel has higher bookings cancellation rate?

- Q10) Which hotel has high chance that its customer will return for another stay??
+ Q10) Which hotel has high chance that its customer will return for another stay?

  Q11) Which is the most common channel for booking hotels?

  Q12) Which channel is mostly used for early booking of hotels?

  Q13) Which distribution channel brings better revenue generating deals for hotels?

  Q14) Which significant distribution channel has highest cancellation percentage?

- Q15) From where the most guests are coming ?
+ Q15) From where the most guests are coming?

  Q16) How long do people stay at the hotels?

 Mainly performed using Matplotlib and Seaborn library and the following graph and plots had been used:

-Bar Plot.
+- Bar Plot.
-Histogram.
+- Histogram.
-Scatter Plot.
+- Scatter Plot.
-Pie Chart.
+- Pie Chart.
-Line Plot.
+- Line Plot.
-Heatmap.
+- Heatmap.
-Box Plot
+- Box Plot

 #### Univariate Analysis:

 Performed univariate analysis and made following conclusions:

- 1.)
-Agent no. 9 has made most no. of bookings.
+ 1) Agent no. 9 has made most no. of bookings.

- 2.)
-Most demanded room type is A, but better adr generating rooms H, G and C. Hotels should increase the no. of room types A and H to maximise revenue.
+ 2) Most demanded room type is A, but better adr generating rooms H, G and C. Hotels should increase the no. of room types A and H to maximise revenue.

- 3.)
-Most popular meal type is BB(Bed and Breakfast).
+ 3) Most popular meal type is BB(Bed and Breakfast).

- 4.)
-Around 60% bookings are for City hotel and 40% bookings are for Resort hotel, therefore City Hotel is busier than Resort hotel.
+ 4) Around 60% bookings are for City hotel and 40% bookings are for Resort hotel, therefore City Hotel is busier than Resort hotel.

  #### Bivariate Analysis:
  Performed Bivariate analysis and made following conclusions: